ibm-cloud-docs/vpc/block_storage_is_faq.md

 Consider using Veeam software to back up your volume data on a virtual server instance.
 For more information, see [Backup and recovery using Veeam](/docs/vpc?topic=vpc-about-veeam).

-You might also consider using [{{site.data.keyword.blockstoragefull}} - Classic](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
+Outside of the VPC, you might consider using [{{site.data.keyword.blockstoragefull}} - Classic](/docs/BlockStorage?topic=BlockStorage-getting-started), which provides disaster recovery features such as volume cloning, snapshots, and replication.
 In particular, see the topics under **Replication and Disaster Recovery**.

 ## Performance questions